 Daub Alderney is a subsidiary of Stride Gaming (which is in turn owned by Rank) and all of their sites are now house owned.
 Daub used to have proprietary bingo software but this has now been retired.
 They still have some proprietary slot games as well as many from other providers including Novomatic.

 Entain is the new name for giant iGaming company GVC (who own Bwin Party and Ladbrokes Gala Coral).
 The Entain platform is based on the old Cozy Games platform which was acquired 2017.
 Since then it has been massively improved in terms of the number of slot game providers on board; Entain have access to more than 3000 games including Playtech slots as well as many exclusives.
 An enhanced version of the platform powers most Entain house owned sites including Foxy Games.
+All Entain sites have the High level of player funds protection which provides complete reassurance if you ever have substantial sums in your account.

 The InTouch platform is intended for use on mobile phones and they develop all their own games.
 All InTouch sites are house owned and are very definitely not exactly the same as each other, as different sites have different games.